 6. Use restraint.
 Take care not to be overly competitive in individual or group activities.
 If you’re on a team, play your part or your position; don’t try to cover for anyone else.
 If it’s an individual contest, do your best, but also use your opponent’s level of ability as a guide for how intense your participation should be.

 7. Keep a lid on your frustration.
 If you must rely on others to win a competition and find yourself frustrated, try not to let it show.
 This only discourages your teammates and makes you appear self-righteous.
-Instead be the voice of encouragement.
+Instead, be the voice of encouragement.

 8. Play fair.
 You lose all credibility as a worthy competitor when you cheat.
 Even worse, you will lose people’s respect.

 9. Give the advantage to your opponent.
 When a play or other measure of performance is questionable, give your opponent the benefit of the doubt.
 Rarely will this cost you the competition, and it will always reflect well on your character.
-After all, how do you feel about people who give you the benefit of doubt?
+After all, how do you feel about people who give you the benefit of the doubt?

 10. Avoid complaining.
-No matter how you disguise it, when you complain about any aspect of a competition, it is perceived as whining, and nobody enjoys being around a whiner.
+No matter how you disguise it, when you complain about any aspect of competition, it is perceived as whining, and nobody enjoys being around a whiner.

 If you are as much a competitor as I am, some of these points will require self-control and some serious self-talk.
 I must admit that most of these lessons I learned the hard way.

-The next time you find yourself in the middle of a competition, remember it’s how you compete that will leave a lasting impression, not whether you win or lose.
+The next time you find yourself in the middle of a competition, remember, it’s how you compete that will leave a lasting impression, not whether you win or lose.

 Great competitors earn respect, both in the way they compete and in how they handle themselves after their victories and defeats.